CaptainCrowbar/crow/docs/colour.md

 ```

 Constructor from a string, which is expected to hold a hexadecimal RGB or RGBA
 colour; this will be converted to the current colour representation.
-This
+This is
-will only compile for RGB colour spaces.
-The string is always assumed to be
+only defined for RGB colour spaces.
+The string is always assumed to be in RGB
-in RGB or RGBA order regardless of the colour type's internal layout order.
+or RGBA order regardless of the colour type's internal layout order.

 Leading and trailing punctuation or whitespace is ignored; apart from that,
 this will throw `std::invalid_argument` if the argument contains anything